KipJiang/hugo-theme-OneSentence/themes/OneSentence/exampleSite/content/about.md

 ---
-title: About Hugo Ivy
+title: "About Hugo OneSentence"
-author: Yihui Xie
-date: '2017-08-06'
+date: 2020-03-21T01:01:52+08:00
+author: Kip
+notShowHome: true
 ---

-This Hugo theme was ported from [Ivy](https://github.com/dmulholland/ivy), a minimalist website generator built in Python.
-I don't have time to document this theme.
-You have to read the source code to understand what it can do.
-All I can say for now is that I love it.
-It is clean, minimal, and responsive.
+This is a hugo theme ported from [hugo-ivy](https://github.com/yihui/hugo-ivy), a simple and literal blog theme, which created by [YihuiXie](https://yihui.org/).

+And I am also inspired by [山羊博客](http://blog.fungo.me/), a very simple and clean blog.

-I hope you will enjoy this theme.
-The source code is [on Github](https://github.com/yihui/hugo-ivy).
-Happy hacking!
+I hope you will love this theme, and write more posts.

+The source code is [on Github]().